Places of Interest

 Genesis 34:25–27: On the third day, when they were sore [from being circumcised], two of the sons of Jacob, Simeon and Levi, Dinah's brothers, took their swords and came against the city while it felt secure and killed all the males.
 26 They killed Hamor and his son Shechem with the sword and took Dinah out of Shechem's house and went away.
 27 The sons of Jacob came upon the slain and plundered the city, because they had defiled their sister.

-4. It was in Shechem that Jacob buried his foreign gods and committed himself fully to the true and living God of his forefathers.
+4. In Shechem, Jacob buried his foreign gods and committed himself fully to the true and living God of his forefathers.

 Genesis 35:4: So they gave to Jacob all the foreign gods that they had, and the rings that were in their ears.
 Jacob hid them under the terebinth tree that was near Shechem.